CWRUbotix/NASA-RMC-2020/hwctrl/CC.md

 # Cross Compile Instructions

 1. Download docker desktop from here (https://www.docker.com/products/docker-desktop) for windows (WSL 2) and OSX.
-If you're using linux, I'm sure theres a way to run docker images too.
+If you're using linux, I'm sure theres a way to run docker images too.  (following the directions here should work fine: https://docs.docker.com/engine/install/ubuntu/)

 2. Run `chmod +x {filename}` on both scripts in this folder